 “I doubt if Craig realizes what a fortunate man he is.”

 “Did you ever tell him about me?”
 Oliver took a step forward.
-Laurel folded her arms as if to shut him out.
+Amanda folded her arms as if to shut him out.

 “I haven’t told anyone about you.
 They’d all think I was nuts.
 Just like my Aunt Margaret when she talked about her Vampire.”

-“You still love me Laurel.”
+“You still love me Amanda.”
 Oliver said those words quietly with such passion that almost no woman would be able to resist.
-No woman except Laurel.
+No woman except Amanda.

 She turned and left, slamming the door behind her.

 Oliver watched from the window as she got in her car and drove away.
 The slightest hint of regret surged through his dark thoughts.
 He’d never meet another who captured his heart and his passions like she had.
 He’d never meet anyone who made him laugh or feel the joy of being like Amanda had.

 Oliver heard the steps behind him but didn’t turn around.
 A warm hand caressed his shoulder.

 “Is she gone?”
 The speaker was obviously annoyed.